 The UN has launched an initial flash appeal for Nepal requesting US\$415 million from donors to respond to the most urgent humanitarian needs within a 3-month period, targeting over 8 million affected people (this value has since been updated to US\$423, see above).
-The appeal is currently largely underfunded, with only 14% of requirements currently funded at

-US\$58 million.
-US\$98.3 million has been committed or contributed outside of the appeal, and a further US\$316 million remains in uncommitted pledges to the crisis outside of the appeal.
+The appeal is currently largely underfunded, with only 6% of requirements currently funded at US\$27.5 million.
+Once committed, outstanding pledges to the appeal of US\$6.5 million would bring the proportion funded fractionally higher to 7%.
+US\$92.3 million has been committed or contributed outside of the appeal, and a further US\$314 million remains in uncommitted pledges to the crisis outside of the appeal.